CJPME – Campus Group Guidebook

 - If you're in Montreal, visit us at our head office: 10090 St Laurent Blvd #201b, Montreal, QC H3L 2N7

 CJPME has set up a few simple administrative steps in order to ensure a good kick start to your campus group:

 - The team leader must fill out the Application Form (in PDF) describing the vision of the potential team.
 Your responses will be reviewed together with CJPME leaders.

 - CJPME suggests an executive model as a structure for your team.
 Typically, your campus group would elect or choose a president, vice-president, secretary and treasurer.
 This way, you ensure tasks are well distributed and someone is clearly responsible of exterior communication with the CJPME national office.
 Although we find this model to be most productive, it is up to you to choose how your campus group will function.
 In any case, we require to have the personal contact information of the chosen team leader.

-- The team leader(s) must propose a 4-month vision (one session/semester) for the campus group in the context of CJPME (ideas can be provided.)
+- The team leader(s) must propose a 4-month vision (in PDF) (one session/semester) for the campus group in the context of CJPME (ideas can be provided.)
 The plan will be reviewed and adjusted together with CJPME leaders.

 - At least 2 (and ideally more) of the members must participate in an orientation session on CJPME.